HL7/crmi-ig/input/pages/artifact-terminology-service.md

 3. If a CodeSystem dependency is specified as part of the version manifest (and no version for the code system is specified in the artifact reference), the version has the same meaning as the `system-version` parameter to the $expand
 4. Version information specified in the expansion parameters takes precedence over version information specified as part of the version manifest (i.e. as a relatedArtifact dependency in the artifact collection library)

-#### Quality Programs
-To support organization of releases, the Quality Program profile can also be used to define quality programs that contain multiple releases over multiple years.
-This usage is represented by an overall Quality Program that is then referenced by each release using the [partOf](StructureDefinition-crmi-partOf.html) extension.

 ### Code Systems

 1. SHALL Represent basic CodeSystem information, as specified by the [ShareableCodeSystem](http://hl7.org/fhir/shareablecodesystem.html) profile, which includes url, version, name, status, experimental, publisher, description, caseSensitive, content, and concept.

-2. For published CodeSystems, SHALL represent publishable CodeSystem information, as specified by the [CRMIPublishableCodeSystem](StructureDefinition-publishable-codesystem-crmi.html) profile.
+2. For published CodeSystems, SHALL represent publishable CodeSystem information, as specified by the [CRMIPublishableCodeSystem](StructureDefinition-crmi-publishablecodesystem.html) profile.

 3. SHALL support CodeSystem read by the server-defined id for the CodeSystem